alexchirila/Simon-Game/README.md

 The project is a the last challenge part of the "Advanced Front End Development Projects" at Free Code Camp.

-The game was made using JavaScript, jQuery and CSS.
+The game which was required for the Front-end development certificate was made using JavaScript, jQuery and CSS.